ansys/pyaedt-toolkits-antenna/README.rst

 making a contribution, ensure that you are thoroughly familiar with the *PyAnsys Developer's Guide*.

-To install the latest package in develper mode, perform these steps:
+To install the latest package in developer mode, perform these steps:

 #.
 Clone the repository: